 - Initialization of TouchGFX: Color depth, display size, framebuffer start address (See Configuring TouchGFX).

-Location: Board configurations in TouchGFX are located under
+Location: Board configurations in TouchGFX projects are located under

 Operating System: TouchGFX supports FreeRTOS v7.6.0 and v8.2.0 (Cortex-M7 support) and bundles these in its distribution.
 See any project example we provide (IAR, Keil, gcc) for how to include FreeRTOS in your own projects.